If you’re deciding to attend MIT or Harvard, this article will help you make an informed decision about which school is the best choice for you.

 Harvard University places great emphasis on the value of recommendation letters as part of its comprehensive admission requirements.
 Applicants are typically required to submit two letters of recommendation, often from teachers who have instructed them in core academic subjects.

-These recommendations, while highlighting the academic strengths of applicants, also aim to provide a more holistic understanding of your character, values, and potential contributions to the Harvard community, reinforcing the university's commitment to nurturing not only bright minds but also well-rounded individuals.
+These recommendations, while highlighting applicants' academic strengths, also aim to provide a more holistic understanding of their character, values, and potential contributions to the Harvard community.
+They reinforce the university's commitment to nurturing not only bright minds but also well-rounded individuals.

 Harvard University offers you the opportunity to submit additional application items that can further demonstrate your unique qualities and experiences.
 Among these additional materials, if you have exceptional artistic talents, Harvard welcomes the submission of an art portfolio, allowing you to share your creativity in various artistic disciplines.